 - NB-IoT is best suited for primarily static assets, like meters and sensors in a fixed location, rather than roaming assets.
 Roaming has been promised for NB-IoT, but network and tower handoffs will be a problem.
 There are lots of places for 200 kHz bands to go, and having a device that is simple enough to be cheap and power-efficient yet sophisticated enough to figure out which band to operate in quickly may be hard to come by.

 If you need to go to market with your solution soon, first you need to figure out what networks are available locally and what hardware is available for those networks—not just pilots and prototypes (and especially not press releases), but real network coverage, and devices that you can buy without signing lots of NDAs.
+And hopefully, this overview of NB-IoT has been helpful in streamlining that process.

 At Link Labs, our goal is to help you deploy your low-cost, battery-powered IoT product or service now, so let’s build an LTE-M product together.